 Is it cheaper to build a loyalty program in-house or work with a managed service?

 For most Irish brands with fewer than 100,000 members, a licensed platform on a managed service model costs significantly less over three years than building a custom solution in-house.
 Published industry data places custom loyalty platform development at €150,000 to €500,000 or more in first-year build cost, with annual maintenance resource on top.
-A managed service model spreads cost across the programme lifecycle, avoids technical debt, and gets you to launch significantly faster.
+A managed service model spreads cost across the program lifecycle, avoids technical debt, and gets you to launch significantly faster.

 What information does an agency need to quote accurately?

 At minimum: your estimated active member target, average annual revenue or spend per member, preferred reward mechanics (points, cashback, vouchers), required system integrations (CRM, billing, mobile app), reward catalogue type (digital, physical, or both), and any regulatory requirements specific to your sector.
-Bringing your calculator estimate to the first briefing meeting removes the budget discovery phase and lets both sides focus on programme design from the start.
+Bringing your calculator estimate to the first briefing meeting removes the budget discovery phase and lets both sides focus on program design from the start.